Can I lease a car with bad credit?

 Leasing with bad credit

-If you’ve checked your score and it’s a little on the low side or you know of events in the past which have damaged your score – like missing payments – all hope is not lost.
+If you’ve checked your score and it’s a little on the low side, or you know of events in the past that have damaged your score – like missing payments – all hope is not lost.

 Nowadays, lenders are aware that financial circumstances can be difficult, and sometimes your score can be damaged by no fault of your own.